httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 1. Let the output be an empty string.
 2. Serialize the content identifiers as an ordered `inner-list` according to {{!RFC8941}} section 4.1.1.1 and append this to the output.
-3. Append the signature metadata as parameters according to {{!RFC8941}} section 4.1.1.2 in the following order, skipping fields that are not available:
+3. Append the signature metadata as parameters according to {{!RFC8941}} section 4.1.1.2 in the any order, skipping fields that are not available:
    * `alg`: Algorithm as an `sf-string` value.
    * `keyid`: Verification Key Material as an `sf-string` value.
    * `created`: Creation Time as an `sf-integer` timestamp value.